 Many web hosts will throw in a domain name for free when you create a new account with them.

-GreenGeeks says you can get a free domain name with them too.
+GreenGeeks also offers you a free domain name with them.

-IF you request the aforementioned ‘money-back-guarantee’ and you took them up on that ‘free’ domain name offer, your refund will be deducted $24.95 for a domain name registration fee.
+If you request the aforementioned money-back guarantee and you took them up on that ‘free’ domain name offer, your refund will be deducted by $24.95 for a domain name registration fee.